-A good internship develops skills & knowledge learned in class and/or complements classroom learning with perspectives and experience not covered in class.
-An Alliance internship also gives students an opportunity to look at specific issues with a ‘big picture’ perspective and to participate in the process of creating change, which is becoming more and more essential.
-An Alliance internship is anything but routine — interns are directly involved in the process of creating change and raising public awareness on a variety of concerns that make up the multifaceted big picture of sustainability.
+A good internship uses skills & knowledge learned in class and/or complements classroom learning with perspectives and experience not covered in class.
+An Alliance internship also gives students an opportunity to look at specific issues with a ‘big picture’ perspective and to participate in the process of creating change.
+An Alliance internship is anything but routine — interns are directly involved in the process of creating change and raising public awareness on concerns that make up the multifaceted big picture of sustainability.
+[Current Opportunities]

 “Working with the Alliance allowed me to collaborate with individuals who shared my passion for sustain-ability issues as well as voice my own ideas.… Being able to work on something I really care about was a truly rewarding and enjoyable experience, and I would recommend it to anyone who has a passion for sustainability.” —Leah

 Rethink the System, Work for Change — The Alliance’s work revolves around our vision of a sustainable, regenerative world and six broad goals.
 The Alliance and partner organizations work to promote food that supports the health of individuals and communities, to reduce vehicle pollution that contributes to the high incidence of asthma here in the Lehigh Valley, to increase awareness of the dangers of fracking, to end systemic causes of poverty & inequality, and to preserve and protect freedom of speech and other civil liberties here in the Lehigh Valley—in other words, moving towards a society that is both just and sustainable.